-A designated member of staff should be appointed to plan and provide oversight of all transporting arrangements and respond to any difficulties that may arise.
+Staff and volunteers should not offer lifts to pupils unless the need for this has been agreed by a manager.
+A designated member of staff should be appointed to plan and provide oversight of all transport arrangements and respond to any concerns that may arise.